Proceedings of the 2022 XCSP3 Competition: CSP

-if not variant(): satisfy( # computing assembled car options imply(c[i] == j, o[i][k] == options[k]) for i in range(nCars) for j, (_, options) in enumerate(classes) for k in range(nOptions) ) elif variant('table'): satisfy( # computing assembled car options (c[i], *o[i]) in {(j, *options) for j, (_, options) in enumerate(classes)} for i in range(nCars) )
+if not variant(): satisfy( # computing assembled car options If( c[i] == j, Then=o[i] == options[j] ) for i in range(nCars) for j in range(nClasses) ) elif variant('table'): satisfy( # computing assembled car options (c[i], o[i]) in enumerate(options) for i in range(nCars) )

-def sum_from_full_consecutive_blocks(k, nb): # nb stands for the number of consecutive blocks (of cars) set to their maximal capacity n_cars_with_option = sum(demand for (demand, options) in classes if options[k] == 1) remaining = n_cars_with_option - nb * limits[k].num possible = nCars - nb * limits[k].den return Sum(o[:possible, k]) >= remaining if remaining > 0 and possible > 0 else None

 satisfy( # respecting option frequencies [Sum(o[i:i + den, k]) <= num for k, (num, den) in enumerate(limits) for i in range(nCars) if i <= nCars - den],

 # additional constraints by reasoning from consecutive blocks tag(redundant-constraints) [sum_from_full_consecutive_blocks(k, nb) for k in range(nOptions) for nb in range(ceil(nCars // limits[k].den) + 1)] ) \end{python}\end{boxpy}